krimsoda/ansible/README.md

 ----
 Ad-Hoc Commands

-`-b --become-method  #privilege escalation method to use (default=sudo) *not required of use root`
+`-b --become-method  #privilege escalation method to use (default=sudo) *not required if use root`

-`-K --ask-become-pass  #ask for privilege escalation password  *not required of use root`
+`-K --ask-become-pass  #ask for privilege escalation password  *not required if use root`

 `-k --ask-pass  #ask for connection password`